tamarin-prover/tamarin-prover/manual/src/012_toolchains.md

     ProVerif.

   - **-to** sets a timeout for the calls *tamarin-troop* starts.
-The default is TODO minutes.
+The default is 5 seconds.